Double Dragon (video game): Master System

-Shortly after the release of the NES version, Sega acquired the rights to develop its own port of the game for the Sega Mark III and Master System with the Master System version being developed by Arc System Works (who would eventually gain the rights for the franchise as part of their Intellectual Property portfolio).
+Shortly after the release of the NES version, Sega acquired the rights to develop its own port of the game for the Sega Mark III and Master System with the Master System version being co-developed by Arc System Works (who would eventually gain the rights for the franchise alongside Technōs Japan's properties).
 The game supports the optional FM Sound Unit sold separately for the Mark III and which is already integrated into the Japanese Master System models.

 This version featured brighter colors and displaying up to three different enemies on-screen, although weapons are limited to only one per screen.
 The game retains the two-player co-op mode (including the final face off between both players) and has level designs that were closer to the arcade game (aside from missing ladders in some areas).
 This version retains the Mission 2 end-boss, a head swap of the Lee brothers (who is given the name Jeff in this version).
 Like the NES version, the mohawked variant of Abobo is also missing in this version, with the end-boss of Mission 1 and 3 being a palette swap of the bald version.

 The Master System version allows for unlimited continues until the final stage.
 However, if a player performs 10 backward jump kicks at the start of the final stage, they retain their unlimited continues.

 Game Boy

-In 1990, Technōs Japan produced a Game Boy version of Double Dragon, which was also released in North America and Europe by Tradewest.
+In 1990, Technōs Japan developed a Game Boy version of Double Dragon, which was also released in North America and Europe by Tradewest.
 This version features gameplay similar to the NES version, but with completely different level designs and all of the main character's moves available from the start.
 The enemies are the same as the NES version, but some of the characters such as Abobo and Chin were given new techniques.
 The main game mode is still single player, although the game ends after the fight with Willy, with Jimmy not appearing in the main game.
 A two-player Versus Mode is also included like in the NES version, but the only characters available to play as are the Lee brothers.
 This version has also been re-released on the Virtual Console for the Nintendo 3DS in 2011.